CORSMAL/CORSMALChallengeEvalToolkit/README.md

 * s10: score for the delivery accuracy (estimated by the simulator run by the organisers)
 * Overall: aggregation (average) of the previous 10 performance scores (in percentage) and weighed based on the number of tasks submitted.
 * JFTL: score for the joint filling type and level classification (additional leaderboard)
+* CMD: score for the group tasks of container capacity and dimensions estimation (additional leaderboard)

 Only submissions which include the source code for the evaluation on the private CCM test set will valid for the ranking.
 Source codes that are not